Govt lifts ban on exports of organic non-basmati rice | Headlines

 - India

-The government on Tuesday lifted the ban on exports of organic non-basmati rice, including broken rice after the easing of domestic supplies moderated prices.
+The government on Tuesday lifted the ban on exports of organic non-basmati rice, including broken rice, a move which would help in promoting the outbound shipments of the commodity.

 The government had, in early September, banned the export of broken rice with an aim to increase domestic availability.